 Canadian LNG Can Help Reduce Global Emissions

 China is currently responsible for 28% of the world’s GHG emissions and has been a major contributor to increasing global emission levels over the past several years.
-A major source of those emissions is China’s hunger for coal, providing affordable, reliable power generation across the country.
+A major source of those emissions is China’s hunger for coal, a source of energy which provides reliable power generation across the country.